rewardenv/reward/docs/installation.md

 ##### Additional requirements (macOS only)

 * [Mutagen](https://github.com/mutagen-io/mutagen/releases/) 0.11.8 or later is required for environments leveraging sync sessions on macOS.
-Reward will attempt to install this via `brew` if not present on macOS.
+Reward will attempt to install mutagen via `brew` if not present on macOS.

 ##### Additional requirements (Windows only)

 * [Mutagen](https://github.com/mutagen-io/mutagen/releases/) 0.11.8 or later is required for environments leveraging sync sessions on Windows.
+Reward will attempt to install mutagen to the same path it is installed.
 * [YogaDNS](https://www.yogadns.com/download/) 1.16 Beta or later is required for using dnsmasq as a local DNS resolver on Windows.

 ``` warning::